seblucas/www-blog/content/en/tips/bash-get-dow.md

-/*
+---
-Title: How to get the day of week with bash/sh
+title: "How to get the day of week with bash/sh"
-Description:
-Author: Sébastien Lucas
-Date: 2011/05/19
-Robots: noindex,nofollow
-Language: en
-Tags: tips
-*/
+date: 2011-05-19
+tags: [tips]
+slug: bash-get-dow
+aliases: [/en/tips/bash-get-dow]
+---
 # How to get the day of week with bash/sh

 *	Localized day of week :